<integer> CSS data type is a special type of

 Note: There is no official range of valid

-<integer> values and the specification do not specify a range.
+<integer> values, and the specifications do not specify a range.

 When animated, values of the